Advancing PICO Element Detection in Biomedical Text via Deep Neural Networks: Appendix

-\subsection{Adversarial Training}
+Here each row of $U_s$ is a context vector $\vect{u}_s\in \mathbb{R}^{d^{a}}$ and it is expected to reflect an aspect or component of the semantics of a sentence.
+To represent the overall semantics of the sentence, we use multiple context vectors to focus on different parts of this sentence.
+Finally, the sentence encoding vector $\vect{s}\in \mathbb{R}^{rd^{hs}}$ is obtained by reshaping the matrix $S$ into a vector.

+\paragraph{\textbf{Adversarial Training}}

-Based on the above-mentioned architecture, we further apply adversarial and virtual adversarial training as an effective way to regularize the classifier by adding small perturbations to the embeddings while training.
-For this, we first normalize the embeddings so that the embeddings and perturbations are on a similar scale, as shown below \cite{miyato2016adversarial}:
+Deep learning models always suffer from over-fitting, which calls for the fast development of various regularization methods to combat this issue.
+Here, we apply adversarial and virtual adversarial training as an effective way to regularize the classifier by adding small perturbations to the embeddings while training, as in \citep{miyato2016adversarial}.
+For this, we first normalize the embeddings so that the embeddings and perturbations are on a similar scale, as shown below:

-where $f_i$ is the frequency of the $i$-th word based on the statistics of training samples, and $K$ is the vocabulary size.
+where $f_i$ is the frequency of the $i$-th word based on the statistics of training samples.